 However, what is an acceptable error rate for your business?

-6 Ways to reduce picking errors
+6 Ways to reduce your warehouse picking errors

-Here are six major ways to reduce picking errors:1.
+Here are six major ways to reduce errors:1.
 Track mis-picks and costs.
 Among all the fulfillment center metrics you can collect and report, mis-picks, the reasons and sources/causes of the errors and costs should be right at the top of your list.
 Make this a part of your operations strategy.

 4. Invest in automation where return on investment is possible

 - Pick to light and put to light

 - Automated picking modules for higher volume operations